smart-on-fhir/cumulus-library-data-metrics/quality/q_valid_us_core_v4/README.md

 For example, `social-history` only has the smoking-status profile, so we don't bother testing social-history.
 And `exam` has no profiles.
 Again, a characterization metric can handle looking at those numbers better, whereas this metrics warns of non-compliance.

+### A note on the Patient profile

+The Patient profile requires both `identifier` and `name`.

+But since Cumulus ETL strips these fields, this metric does not require them.

 ### Debugging